 Summer 2021 Youth Interns

-Summer 2021 marks the pilot of Genesis' high school youth internship program.
-This summer we have three young women from Pleasanton and Dublin in the tri-valley.
+Summer 2021 marked the pilot of Genesis' high school youth internship program.
+We had three young women from Pleasanton and Dublin in the tri-valley.
 These students are compassionate and energetically engaged with a range of Genesis issues, principal among these being Genesis' work in disrupting the school to prison pipeline by advocating for the removal of SRO police officers from Pleasanton schools.
 Read below to learn more about Dunya, Megha, and Vaneesha!

 MICAH Summer Youth Interns